 Abstract: Is it true that the Catholic reaction to Protestantism—the Counter-Reformation—led to scientific and economic decline for hundreds of years?
 Introducing biography-based evidence, I show that Catholic and Protestant European cities long shared comparable trends of scientists per capita.
 But after imposing intellectual control in response to the Reformation, Catholics experienced a dramatic scientific collapse coinciding with the Counter-Reformation’s different timing and intensity across cities.
 Reassuringly, science began to recover after the Counter-Reformation was dismantled, but the recovery stagnated when Counter-Reformation-rooted institutions were revived centuries later against new ideological threats.
 Although it has largely vanished by now, the gap in science that emerged during the Counter-Reformation was enormous, lasted centuries, and helps explaining Europe’s unequal modern economic growth.
 Protestants also tried to impose their own bigotry but lacked sufficient coordination and authority.
 Had they been more effective, modern science and sustained economic growth might have never taken off.

-Media coverage: Weekendavisen (leading Danish newspaper)
+Media coverage: Weekendavisen (leading Danish newspaper).

 Abstract: Constant elasticity of substitution (CES) functions with high capital-labor complementarity have been increasingly used to model macroeconomic phenomena.
 This note discusses some peculiarities of growth in this setting that are usually neglected in the literature.
-It shows that, if the elasticity of substitution is below one, neoclassical growth with Harrod-neutral technical change is bounded by the savings rate and may produce a capital share of one.
-It also discusses some implications, such the possibility of capital-augmenting technical change in a balanced growth path, and reassesses Solow's original contribution.
+It shows that, if the elasticity of substitution is below one, neoclassical growth with Harrod-neutral technical change is bounded by the savings rate and may converge towards a unitary capital share.
+Not included in Solow's original contribution, these results remain largely unknown.

 Abstract: How does science perform under autocracies?
 I study the emergence, productivity, and migration of scientists under autocracies worldwide during the last three centuries.
 I find that autocracies produce very heterogeneous outcomes depending on a range of factors, including culture and ideology.
 I show how repression-driven brain drains reduce scientific potential dramatically and systematically, especially in recent decades.
 Still, some autocracies have been able to outperform democracies by wide margins in some dimensions.
 I discuss the factors explaining different outcomes and what we can learn from top-down policies addressing market imperfections.